 - Limit the volume of restriction enzyme to a maximum of 10% of the total volume, otherwise the glycerol and EDTA in the enzyme storage buffer could inhibit the reaction.

-- Use a minimum of a 20-fold excess of enzyme (20 units of enzyme per microgram of plasmid DNA for a 1 hour incubation)
+- Use a minimum of a 20-fold excess of enzyme (20 units of enzyme per microgram of plasmid DNA for a 1-hour incubation)

 - Confirm that the digest has been successful. e.g. Run an undigested plasmid sample alongside the digest on a gel; the digested plasmid should have a different migration compared to the undigested circular plasmid.
 If you are using more than one restriction enzyme, perform single digests with each enzyme to confirm that both enzymes are cutting properly.
 Also, ensure that the digested vector runs as a single band.
 If more than one band is present it means that the digest is not complete and the uncut plasmid will give very high background in the transformation later.
 Discard and repeat the digest.
-It may be necessary to re-prepare the vector as a contaminants in the vector prep could inhibit the digest.
+It may be necessary to re-prepare the vector as a contaminant in the vector prep could inhibit the digest.

 3. Prevent Re-ligation

-If the cut ends of the vector can efficiently re-ligate during the ligation step, you will obtain a high background in the the ligation.
-This is mainly a problem in blunt ended or non-directional cloning and the solution is to dephosphorylate the vector using a phosphatase.
+If the cut ends of the vector can efficiently re-ligate during the ligation step, you will obtain a high background in the ligation.
+This is mainly a problem in blunt-ended or non-directional cloning and the solution is to dephosphorylate the vector using a phosphatase.
 The latest phosphatases (for example Antarctic Phosphatase from NEB) are easily inactivated by heat, eliminating the problem of carry-over of the phosphatase into the ligation encountered with the commonly used calf intestinal alkaline phosphatase.
 For directional cloning, the problem of re-ligation can be completely eliminated by choosing enzymes that generate incompatible ends e.g. where one enzyme generates a 5′ overhang and the other a 3′ overhang – there is no way for these ends to anneal.